hannobraun/radish/README.md

 Usage:

-1. Edit the configuration section in scripts/deploy to fit your needs.
+1. Edit the project configuration in "config" to fit your needs.
-1. Run the script from the base directory of your repository: ./scripts/deploy
+1. Run the deploy script from the base directory of your repository: ./bin/deploy

-*Attention*: Don't run the deploy script from the scripts directory (or any other directory but the base directory of your repository).
-The script infers the game's name from the directory it's run from, so if you, for example, run from scripts, the game will be deployed to a directory called "scripts".
+*Attention*: Don't run the deploy script from the bin directory (or any other directory but the base directory of your repository).
+The script infers the game's name from the directory it's run from, so if you, for example, run from bin, the game will be deployed to a directory called "bin".

 ## Contribute